nuts-foundation/nuts-node/docs/pages/deployment/monitoring.rst

 Exported metrics
 ================

 The Nuts service executable exports the following metrics by default.
-These cover the basic needs for monitoring the process and http layer.
+These cover the basic needs for monitoring the process.

 .. code-block:: text